HairyFotr/linter/README.md

       </configuration>

-## Turning checks on and off
+## Enabling/disabling checks

-Checks can be turned off using a plus-separated list of check names:
+Checks can be disabled using a plus-separated list of check names:

     scalacOptions += "-P:linter:disable:UseHypot+CloseSourceFile+OptionOfOption"

-Or only specific checks can be turned on using:
+Or only specific checks can be enabled using:

     scalacOptions += "-P:linter:enable-only:UseHypot+CloseSourceFile+OptionOfOption"